williamphelps13/williamphelps13/README.md

 - [Top-Notch-Tomatillos](https://top-notch-tomatillos.surge.sh/) - a movie review aggregating app built with React

 ### About me

-- Currently finishing up a 1500hr Front-End Development program at [Turing School of Software and Design](https://turing.edu/)

 - I love learning new ideas and technologies.
 I know I am bettering myself when I am experiencing that ideal combination of exhileration, frustration, and just the slightest inclination to ease up.
 Don't ease up.
 Lean in.